Geoff Walker (curler): Personal life

 In his youth, Walker also played ice hockey and golf.
-Walker works for the turf team at The Derrick Golf & Winter Club in Edmonton, AB.
+Walker formerly worked for the turf team at The Derrick Golf & Winter Club in Edmonton.
 He is married to fellow curler Laura Walker, and they have two children.
 He attended Grande Prairie Regional College where he studied business administration for two years, before getting a job in insurance.
 Upon E. J. Harnden joining the team in 2022; it was announced that Walker would return to reside in Newfoundland and Labrador so that the team could continue to represent the province at the Brier.
 However, this did not ultimately happen and Curling Canada clarified its rules that as Team Canada, as long as the team had three returning players, they could still play in the 2023 Tim Hortons Brier regardless of residency.

 His sister Stephanie Enright is also a curler.
 His cousins Matt, Darby and Greg Gatto are all professional ice hockey players.